ultimateai/bump-action/README.md

 # merge-bump-release

 GitHub action to be applied on merged pull-request, to bump a semver and create a new release.
+Optionally, it can also bump version on changelog and package.json/version.txt

 ## Setting up in your workflow:

 The best explanation is by example.
 Please have a look at this project's [`pr.yml` file](./.github/workflows/pr.yml) to see how this project is dogfooding the action in order to bump-release itself.
-Your example may be a bit different, depending on your circumstances.

 ## Features